craftablescience/fgptool/README.md

 remain cracked on future runs even if given a different rainbow table.

 First, use the extract operation to extract file paths from a given search path.
-Multiple search paths may be entered to create a larger table.
+Multiple search paths may be entered to create a larger table, but take care to use only most relevant search path(s) for each table since the hashing algorithm is very poor and conflicts are likely if multiple are specified.
 This will generate a file called `mappings.kv` next to the `fgptool` executable.

 ```
 $ ./fgptool -m EXTRACT "X360/The Orange Box (World)/portal"